Samsung/tizen-docs/docs/application/dotnet/guides/location/geofences.md

 <a name="settings"></a>
 ## Geofence management through My Places

-Tizen provides the user a way of managing geofence places and fences through the My Places application.
+Tizen provides the user with a way of managing geofence places and fences through the My Places application.
 The following figure shows the default places and supported fence types.

 **Figure: My Places**